-Eli Savit serves as the elected Prosecuting Attorney for Washtenaw County.
-Eli’s 4-year term began on January 1st, 2021
+Professor Eli Savit serves as the elected Prosecuting Attorney for Washtenaw County.
+Eli’s 4-year term began on January 1, 2021.

-Eli has dedicated this career to public service.
+Savit has dedicated this career to public service.
 He formerly served as a law clerk to Justice Ruth Bader Ginsburg, was a civil-rights and public-interest attorney, and started his career as a public-school teacher.
-Most recently, Eli served as the City of Detroit’s senior legal counsel, where he led criminal-justice reform work for Michigan’s largest city.
-Eli is also a nationally recognized attorney who has led public-interest lawsuits against some of the country’s toughest adversaries—adversaries such as banks, the opioid industry, slumlords, and corporate polluters.
-Eli continues to teach at the University of Michigan as a Lecturer.
+Most recently, he served as the City of Detroit’s senior legal counsel, where he led criminal-justice reform work for Michigan’s largest city.
+Savit is also a nationally recognized attorney who has led public-interest lawsuits against some of the country’s toughest adversaries—adversaries such as banks, the opioid industry, slumlords, and corporate polluters.

-After law school, Eli worked for two federal judges, then as an appellate and Supreme Court lawyer.
-In private practice, he dedicated significant time to pro bono matters—representing children with disabilities, victims of consumer fraud, and asylum applicants fleeing domestic violence and spousal abuse.
+After law school, Savit worked for two federal judges, then as an appellate and Supreme Court lawyer.
+In private practice, he dedicated significant time to pro bono matters, representing children with disabilities, victims of consumer fraud, and asylum applicants fleeing domestic violence and spousal abuse.

-Eli was then selected to work as a law clerk for United States Supreme Court Justices Ruth Bader Ginsburg and Sandra Day O’Connor (ret.).
-Following his time at the Supreme Court, Eli turned down lucrative opportunities with major D.C. law firms.
+Savit was then selected to work as a law clerk for United States Supreme Court Justices Ruth Bader Ginsburg and Sandra Day O’Connor (ret.).
+Following his time at the Supreme Court, Savit turned down lucrative opportunities with major Washington, D.C., law firms.
 Instead, he returned home to Michigan, settling in Ann Arbor and accepting an appointment as the City of Detroit’s senior legal counsel.

-At the City of Detroit, Eli was also a steadfast fighter for criminal-justice reform.
-He spearheaded the City’s efforts to make it easier for people to expunge criminal records.
-He served as the City’s liaison to Michigan’s statewide task force on jail and pretrial incarceration.
+At the City of Detroit, Savit was also a steadfast fighter for criminal-justice reform.
+He spearheaded Detroit's efforts to make it easier for people to expunge criminal records.
+He served as Detroit’s liaison to Michigan’s statewide task force on jail and pretrial incarceration.
 And he led a team of lawyers, statisticians, and trauma-informed professionals to craft city and state policies that will reduce the prison population, and promote rehabilitation and workforce-development for returning citizens.

-Eli also earned a reputation as a staunch advocate for children and families.
+Savit also earned a reputation as a staunch advocate for children and families.
 He worked with the Detroit Public Schools, teachers, and parents to prevent the closure of 24 neighborhood schools.
-He worked with the ACLU and community partners to craft a program that saved thousands of Detroit residents from home foreclosures.
+He worked with the American Civil Liberties Union and community partners to craft a program that saved thousands of Detroit residents from home foreclosures.
 He secured millions of dollars in funding for trauma-informed wraparound services for Detroit schoolchildren.
-And he led the negotiating team which reached an historic deal with the Canadian government to provide nearly $60 million in community benefits related to the Gordie Howe International Bridge project—including $10 million for workforce development, and $35 million for health monitoring and air-pollution remediation in Southwest Detroit.
+And he led the negotiating team which reached an historic deal with the Canadian government to provide nearly $60 million in community benefits related to the Gordie Howe International Bridge project, including $10 million for workforce development, and $35 million for health monitoring and air-pollution remediation in Southwest Detroit.

-In addition to serving as Washtenaw County's Prosecuting Attorney, Eli is a faculty member at the University of Michigan Law School.
+In addition to serving as Washtenaw County's Prosecuting Attorney, Savit is a faculty member at the University of Michigan Law School.
 In his academic capacity, he has published scholarly articles on topics such as state and local government, educational equity, campaign-finance reform, and environmental law.
-His work has also been published in popular publications such as the New York Times, the Wall Street Journal, the Detroit News, the Detroit Free Press, Slate, The Hill, and MLive.com.
+His work has also been published in popular publications such as The New York Times, The Wall Street Journal, The Detroit News, The Detroit Free Press, Slate, The Hill, and MLive.com.